 Stage 2: Starting

 Soak the seeds in water for 2 hours.
-Plant1 seed in a 1cm deep soil, each in a 5cm pot.Place in a warm location.
-Wait 2-8 weeks for them to sprout, all depending on the soil temperature.
+Plant 1 seed in 1cm deep soil, each in a 5cm pot.Place in a warm location.
+Wait 2-8 weeks for them to sprout, depending on the soil temperature.

 Stage 3: Growing

-- Fertilize with one to two cups of full organic fertilizer per three-meter row after harvesting and again during springtime.
-A two-centimetre measurement of water each week is required for asparagus.
+• Fertilize with one to two cups of full organic fertilizer per three-meter row after harvesting and again during springtime.
+A two-centimeter measurement of water each week is required for asparagus.

 Stage 4: Prepare the bed.